giampaolo/psutil/docs/alternatives.rst

 :func:`resource.getrusage`.
 It is the right tool when you specifically want to enforce or inspect ``ulimit``-style limits.

-psutil's :meth:`Process.rlimit` exposes the same limit interface in a cross-platform way and extends it to arbitrary processes, not just the caller.
+psutil's :meth:`Process.rlimit` exposes the same interface but extends it to all processes, not just the caller.

 subprocess module
 ^^^^^^^^^^^^^^^^^